-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on December 21, 2022.
-On December 21, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On December 22, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to Complainant on December 22, 2022 providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
-Complainant filed an amendment to the Complaint in English on December 23, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on October 11, 2023.
+On October 11, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On the same date, the Registrar transmitted by email to the Center its verification response, disclosing registrant and contact information for the Domain Name which differed from the named Respondent (Redacted for Privacy (DT)) and contact information in the Complaint.
+The Center sent an email communication to Complainant on October 13, 2023, providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
+Complainant filed an amended Complaint on October 16, 2023.